 Windows 8 Inspired Portfolio Layout

-Windows 8 will be pushed upon us soon with its brand new looking desktop user interface.
+Windows 8 is pushed with its brand new looking desktop user interface.
 So in this tutorial I’ve tried to incorporated some of its features into a stylish web layout.

 What We’ll Be Creating